 Blooming blossom walkways

 This small green space in Islington makes a lovely spot to perch on a bench and admire the beautiful blossoms.
 You can also stroll along the tree-lined path underneath a canopy of trees and listen to the sound of birds chirping away.
-The canal is also right next door, so take a stroll along the waterway afterward.
+The canal is right next door, so you can take a stroll along the waterway after you've gotten your fill of pink blossoms.

 -